 RBI approved 11 entities in the initial phase, but companies like Cholamandalam Distribution Services, TechMahindra, and Sun Pharmaceuticals surrendered the licenses.

-The concept of Payments Bank is a great initiative in the country.
-The regulatory for the Payments Bank will change with time, and the operating companies will give the best efforts to meet the growing needs of the customers.
+The concept of the Payments Bank is a great initiative in the country.
+The regulations for the Payments Bank will change with time, and the operating companies will give their best efforts to meet the growing needs of the customers.